Co-Education at King’s House School

 Will King’s House move from a 13+ to 11+ prep school?

-There are no current plans to move from 13+ to 11+, although the Board remains committed to listening to parents and reviewing societal and market trends and conditions.
+There are no plans to move from 13+ to 11+, and the Board remains committed to listening to parents and reviewing societal and market trends and conditions.
+Whilst many girls’ London day schools start at 11+, and we will support girls in this process, we hope to also provide an option for those families considering 13+ entry for their children to either day or boarding schools.

 How will girls be supported when choosing a senior school?